MaximilianKoestler/rust-coding-test/README.md

 an actual banking application.
 I will, under similar reasoning, not allow a second "dispute" for transaction that have already completed "chargeback"

+### Insufficient Funds for Disputes

+If the current available amount of an account is not sufficient to completely satisfy a "Dispute" transaction, the maximum possible amount will be held.
+The same principle will be applied to "Resolve" and "Chargeback".
+If the amount held is smaller than the original transactions value, the maximum possible amount will be released or charged back.

+### Handling Locked/Frozen Accounts

+While not explicitly stated in the requirements, all deposits/withdrawals to locked/frozen accounts will be refused.

 ## Design Decisions